sajalregmi/simplify-meeting-notes/README.md

 - `google-auth-oauthlib`
 - `re` (usually included by default)

-If not installed, install them using:!pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib
+If not installed, install them using: `!pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib`

 ## How to Run in Colab